cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

   Thus, we normally use "Rebase and Merge" when merging pull requests.

-* Each commit on main should have been reviewed.
-(Almost each.)
+* Each commit on main must be reviewed.

-  The commits made during a release to bump the version number etc don't need to be formally reviewed.

-  We trust that all information about the review process will be available from GitHub, thus we don't add Reviewed-By lines or similar markers to the commit messages anymore.
+  We trust that all information about the review process will be available from GitHub, thus we don't add Reviewed-By lines or similar markers to the commit messages.
 We also trust that GitHub can find the pull request for a given SHA1 by itself.
-(Thus, we no longer add the "Closes: #NNN" lines to commit messages.)

 * The subject of a commit should start with a short `<topic>: ` prefix.